Resolving disputes internally

 Normal meeting procedures should be followed at the special general meeting in accordance with the rules of association (see Meetings).

 Grievances and disputes may arise as a result of the conduct of one or more management committee members.
 For example, a committee member may not be acting in the best interests of the association or a committee member may be causing discontent amongst the committee, making it difficult for the management committee to operate.

-The association should then take steps to appoint another member.
+Where a committee member is removed, the association should take steps to appoint another member.
 This may be done by a vote of the members at the same meeting or the committee may fill the position using the casual vacancy process (the procedure to be used will depend on the association’s rules).

 Suspension and expulsion

-In some situations, it may be necessary for an association to suspend or even expel a member including a member of the management committee.
+In some situations, it may be necessary for an association to suspend or expel a member.
 Members may be expelled for a number of reasons such as serious criminal conduct, failing to comply with the rules of the association and bringing the association into disrepute.
 Expulsion should be seen as a last resort, when all other options to resolve the problem have been exhausted.

 The process for suspension and expulsion are normally set out in the rules of association and must be followed precisely.
-Courts have on occasion ruled expulsions invalid where the process is not followed.
-As a matter of natural justice, the member being suspended or expelled must be given a fair opportunity to be heard (to state their case) and to appeal against a decision.
+As a matter of natural justice, the member being suspended or expelled should be given a fair opportunity to be heard (to state their case) and to appeal against a decision.